 Where to seek help

 - Always see your doctor if you're worried about migraines or headaches.
+Seek medical attention immediately if you are experiencing any other sudden or unusual symptoms.

 - If you're not sure whether you're having a migraine, try the healthdirect Symptom Checker tool for advice on what to do next.